 American Airlines, United Airlines, Insel Air and Air Canada operate to and from North America.
 KLM and TUI operate to and from Northern Europe.

 Most airlines allow approximately 50 lbs/23 kgs of check-in luggage (check the luggage conditions that apply for your specific tickets).
 The Tropical Villa is equipped with all the comforts you need so you do not need to pack towels, beach towels or bedding.
 The Tropical Villa also has baby facilities, for more information see our page concerning children.

 Currency and Exchange rate on Curaçao

 The Curaçao currency is the Netherlands Antillean Guilder (ANG).
-The exchange rate for 1 US dollar is 1,79 ANG.
-The US dollar is also accepted currency in Curaçao (usually you get only 1,75 ANG for your dollar).
+The US dollar is also accepted currency in Curaçao.
 Dollars and Guilders are both available at ATM’s and of course you can also pay everywhere with major credit cards.

 Transportation on Curaçao

 There are always sufficient taxis or taxi vans at the airport that will take you to the Tropical Villa in a 10 minute ride.
 Taxis on Curaçao can be recognized by the Taxi sign and the letters TX on the registration plate.
 They do not worked with taxi meters but with fixed rates for the different districts and zones of the island.
 Always ask for the price before getting in.
 A ride from the airport to the Tropical Villa is approximately 20 Antillean Guilder.